Super-Protocol/docs/docs/developers/deployment_guides/tunnels/static_content.md

 Save it in a file named `auth-token` (without any file extension).

-This token will be used by Tunnel Server to identify Tunnel Client, which will be a website server.
-To securely deliver it to Cloud provider we will archive, encrypt and upload it to cloud storage.
+This token will be used by Tunnel Server to identify Tunnel Client, which will be the web server.

 You'll need to insert the token into `config.json` in subsequent steps.